Cleo Finch

 Cleo Finch is a fictional character from the NBC television series ER.
-The role was portrayed by Michael Michele from the sixth season episode, "Leave It to Weaver", aired on September 30, 1999, until the eighth season episode, "I'll Be Home for Christmas", aired on December 13, 2001.

-Later in the eighth season, Michele would make a guest appearance in the episode "On the Beach", aired on May 9, 2002.
+She was portrayed by Michael Michele and appeared on the show from the sixth season's episode, "Leave It to Weaver," which aired on September 30, 1999, until the eighth season episode, "I'll Be Home for Christmas," which aired on December 13, 2001.
+Michele also made a guest appearance in the episode "On the Beach," aired on May 9, 2002.